LinuxCommandLibrary

 --version

-Display the pyATS framework version and exit.
+Shows the current pyATS shell version information and exits.

 DESCRIPTION